intel/pepc/CONTRIBUTING.md

 ### Documenting Exceptions in Docstrings

-Do not document `Error` itself — it is the common base class.
+Do not document `Error` itself, it is the common base class.
 Document subclasses that a public method can raise.
 For private methods, document exceptions when helpful.

 Use declarative statements, not conditional "if" clauses: